t4ol1n/tif/examples/jaxws-jms/README.txt

 3) Starting the Service
 -------------------------------------------------------------------------------

-3.1) In Jetty
+3.1) Standalone
   * From the command line, run:
 > cd server ; mvn exec:java

+3.2) In Jetty
+  * From the command line, run:
+> cd war ; mvn jetty:run

-3.2) From within the TIF OSGi container command line, run:
+3.3) From within the TIF OSGi container command line, run:

 Start the broker if not already started: